d3blocks/d3blocks/docs/pages/html/_sources/helper_functions.rst.txt

 Saving Charts
 #############

 Each d3block contains saving functionality to save your chart to a SVG image.
-The save functionality can be enabled by setting the ```
+The save functionality can be enabled by setting the ``save_button`` parameter to True.

 .. include:: add_bottom.add